 Dr. Victoria Grosso joined Columbia Health in 2003.
 Prior to Columbia, Victoria was a supervising psychologist at St. Luke's-Roosevelt Hospital.
 She has also worked at Newark Beth Israel Medical Center Therapeutic Nursery and was a staff psychologist at Trinitas Hospital.
 She earned her B.A. at Fordham University and her Ph.D. at City University of New York.
 She completed her internship in clinical psychology at Roosevelt Hospital.

 Victoria's professional interests include trauma and bereavement, acculturation, working with international students, and the integration of mindfulness and spirituality into therapeutic practice.

 Tonia Lesesne joined Columbia Health in 1991.

-Teshiro Aldonza joined Columbia Health in 2013.
-Prior to that, he worked at the Educational Alliance as a systems and database administrator.
+Teshiro Aldonza joined Columbia Health in 2013 and became the Director of Information Technology in 2022.
+Prior to joining Columbia Health, he worked at the Educational Alliance as a systems and database administrator.
 Teshiro grew up in St. Lucia and worked as a forest ranger before migrating to New York.